 6 Industries in New York State With Strong Career Outlooks

 Colleges and trade schools in NY provide favorable starting points for building the vocational skills you need to embark on a new career.
-In 2018, the private-sector job count in New York State increased to an all-time high.
-Some of the sectors with the largest job growth were education, health care, construction, and professional and business services.1
+In 2018, the private-sector job count in New York State increased to an all-time high, according to the New York State Department of Labor (NYSDOL).
+Some of the sectors with the largest job growth were education, health care, construction, and professional and business services.

 So you can see the potential for success here.
 Take a look at the breakdown below of six industries in the state with strong career outlooks, and develop an idea of a training option that is a great fit for you.

 The State of New York is becoming a hotbed for technology.
 One study found that tech jobs in NYC grew in number by 30 percent between 2006 and 2016, nearly double the rate of the city's overall economy and about six times the rate of the national economy.
 Plus, statewide employment in information services is expected to grow by 68 percent between 2016 and 2026, according to NYSDOL.